troglobit/temp/README.md

 Template Project
 ================

-Use this project as a template for your next little C project.
-It comes with a simple event loop from [libuEv][1], which uses all the new fancy Linux kernel stuff.
-The template also comes with lots of "frog DNA" from [libite (-lite)][2], for that made easy C programming environment.
+This project can be used as a template for your next little C project.
+It comes with lots of "frog DNA" from [libite (-lite)][1], that holds utility functions missing from the standard C library, and an `epoll()` based event loop from [libuEv][1] -- all you need for that made-easy programming experience!

-The project is built using GNU autotools, in a special stripped-down setup that even the most die-hard CMake or Meson champoin will find user friendly.
+The project is built using GNU autotools, in a special stripped-down setup that even the most die-hard CMake or Meson champion will find user friendly.